The American Meme December 26, 2018

 Here, too, is Kirill Bichutsky, who started off simply as a celebrity photographer but who transformed into a party monster whom venues started booking with the same excitement they would a d.j.
 (His presence can dependably turn the tamest of a nightclub into a neo-Studio 54; all is documented on his trendy, albeit fire-starting, Instagram account, @slutwhisperer, where provocative, champagne-soaked photos featuring the “Kirill Was Here” tag gather likes.)

 No one comprising this triad is particularly happy.
 Furlan, though self-abnegating by default, speaks of her past highs elegiacally.
 She's deeply aware of how easily she can slip into irrelevance.
 In an early scene, we watch as she meticulously recreates Beyoncé’s pregnancy photo from last year.
 The gag here is that she’s clutching a burrito, and that her jutted-out midriff is full of food, not life.
-But the ordeal is far from enjoyable.
+But the ordeal to stage the photo is far from enjoyable.
 It’s just business as usual.
 (She cracks a joke pertaining to the fact that she’s 30, and that this is what she’s doing with her life.)
 Once she posts the best of the shoot on Instagram, though, she is horrified to discover that Ostrovsky just did something similar.
 She’ll never get his numbers.
 In this case, getting 2,000 likes in the span of a few minutes is disastrous.

 You can tell that Ostrovsky, though now having stretched his brand to work in tandem with über-big companies, is bored of the everyday drudge of posting.
 Such is part of the reason why he takes pride in the wine company he started recently: Now he has something concrete bolstering his name rather than something frivolous.